brendondalaba/tldr-bible/src/content/bible/04-numbers.md

 group: 'Pentateuch'
 ---

-# Numbers
-*The God Who Leads Faithfully*

-> “The Lord is slow to anger, abounding in love and forgiving sin and rebellion.” — **Numbers 14:18**

-Numbers tells the story of Israel’s long journey through the wilderness — from Mount Sinai to the edge of the Promised Land.
-It’s a book about testing, trust, and the faithfulness of a God who leads His people even when they wander.

----

 ## Overview
 Numbers records how God organized His people into a nation, guided them through the desert, and taught them to depend on Him.
 The title comes from the two censuses (counts) taken — one at the beginning of the journey and one near the end.